Marvel Two-In-One #4-5

 Quality Rating: C+

 Chronological Placement Considerations: Steve Rogers is still Captain America at this point, placing this before Captain America #176.
-Which means it's pushed way back in publication time.
+Note that i don't count the locals in time travel stories, so the Guardians of the Galaxy are not listed as Characters Appearing.

 Sal Buscema has often been criticized for giving characters garage door mouths.
 In this title, he gives the Thing a carved jack-o-lantern mouth.